spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/README.md

 ## High Availability

 Because the Ocean Controller is critical to the operation of an Ocean cluster, high availability is essential.
-When the Controller pod is installed, it is marked with the [highest available scheduling priority](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/), i.e., `priorityClassName` for the pod is set to `system-node-critical`.
+When the Controller pod is installed, it is marked with the [highest available scheduling priority](https://kubernetes.io/docs/tasks/administer-cluster/guaranteed-scheduling-critical-addon-pods/), i.e., `priorityClassName` for the pod is set to `system-cluster-critical`.
 This ensures that if the pod ever goes into a pending status, the Kubernetes scheduler will give it the highest priority available for rescheduling, thus ensuring business continuity.

 ## Install the Controller